theChaosCoder/mvutensils/readme.rst

     * Renamed lambda to mvlamda and global to globalmv to not collide with python keywords

+    * Speedups due to no longer testing the same motion vector predictors multiple times

 * AnalyseMany:
     * A helper function to generate multiple analysis clips quickly to pass to DegrainN and friends, takes the same arguments as Analyse except that delta is a positive number controlling the step size backward and forward.
 The radius argument determines how many vectors are produced and defaults to 1.
 For example radius=2 will return [Analyse(delta=1), Analyse(delta=-1), Analyse(delta=2), Analyse(delta=-2)]